 - Not relevant: Content containing information that isn’t related to the chosen topics.

 To train the machine learning model, start by gathering some training data.
 Find 10 examples of Product Hunt taglines that discuss the topics you’re targeting and save these examples in a CSV file.
-Then upload the CSV to MonkeyLearn and train the model to recognize Product Hunt taglines that fall into the categories you defined.
+Then upload the CSV to MonkeyLearn and train the model to recognize Product Hunt taglines that fall into the tags you defined.

 Here’s the start of a MonkeyLearn text classifier about AI and machine learning: